How to List Skills on a Resume in 2026: The Complete Guide (With 100+ Examples)

 How many skills should I list on my resume?

 List 10-15 skills total.
-Any more and you dilute your core strengths.
+Any more dilutes your core strengths.
 Any fewer and you look underqualified.
-Group them into 2-4 categories with 3-5 skills each.
+Group them into 2-4 categories with 3-5 skills each for maximum readability and ATS parsing.

 Should I include soft skills in my skills section?

-Yes — but only 2-3 soft skills, and only if you can prove them in your work experience.
-Don’t just say “Leadership” — show “Led a team of 8 engineers to ship a product 2 weeks ahead of schedule.”
+Yes — but only 2-3, and only if you can prove them with results in your work history.
+“Leadership” means nothing.
+“Led 8 engineers to ship 2 weeks ahead of schedule” means everything.

-Can I use skill bars or star ratings?
+Can I use skill bars or star ratings on my resume?

 Do I need to customize skills for every job application?

-Yes — but you don’t have to start from scratch.
-Keep a master list of 30-40 skills.
-For each application, trim it down to the 10-15 most relevant to that specific job description.
+Yes — but keep a master list of 30-40 skills.
+For each application, trim it to the 10-15 most relevant.
 Our guide on tailoring your resume walks through this in detail.

 What’s the difference between a skills section and a technical skills section?

-A general skills section includes everything — hard skills, soft skills, tools.
-A technical skills section is narrower: software, programming languages, tools, and methodologies.
-If you’re in tech, use both: a general “Core Competencies” section and a separate “Technical Skills” section.
+A general skills section covers everything — hard, soft, tools.
+A technical skills section is narrower: software, languages, tools, methodologies.
+In tech?
+Use both: a “Core Competencies” section and a separate “Technical Skills” section.

 Your Next Step

-Stop guessing which skills to put on your resume.
+Stop guessing which skills matter.
 Stop formatting your skills section by hand.
-Stop sending resumes that get silently rejected by ATS systems.
+Stop sending resumes that die silently in ATS black holes.

-Your skills can land you the interview.
+Your skills can land the interview.
 But only if they’re listed the right way.

-Try StylingCV’s AI Resume Builder → It analyzes your target job, identifies the exact skills you need, and builds an ATS-optimized skills section in under 5 minutes.
-Used by 6+ million job seekers worldwide.
+Try StylingCV’s AI Resume Builder -> It analyzes your target job, extracts the exact keywords you need, and builds an ATS-optimized skills section in under 5 minutes.
+Used by 6+ million job seekers.
 95%+ ATS pass rate.

 Related resources: